 The transcultural anthropologist segments global culture, identifying target markets for the company to pursue and capitalize on.

 Nowadays, more than ever, organizations in Europe and around the world need leaders who understand the strategic marketing issues that directly impact corporate performance.
-The Master in Marketing Management degree from GBSB Global Business School prepares future managers to take on pivotal roles in helping resolve the marketing issues on an international scale using the leading edge of technology.
+The Master in Digital Marketing degree from GBSB Global Business School prepares future managers to take on pivotal roles in helping resolve the marketing issues on an international scale using the leading edge of technology.

 The Master in Marketing Management from our Business School in Barcelona focuses on developing students’ abilities to analyze and evaluate a rapidly changing global business environment, to plan, implement, and innovate marketing solutions for a digitally connected global marketplace.